 Both believers and their children are included in God’s covenant love.
 Children of believers are to be baptized without undue delay, but without undue haste.
 Baptism, whether administered to those who profess their faith or to those presented for Baptism as children, is one and the same Sacrament.
 The Baptism of children witnesses to the truth that God’s love claims people before they are able to respond in faith.
 (Book of Order W-2.3008)

 Baptism, therefore, usually occurs during infancy, though a person may be baptized at any age.
 Parents bring their baby to church, where they publicly declare their desire that he or she be baptized.
 When an infant or child is baptized the church commits itself to nurture the child in faith.
 When adults are baptized they make a public profession of faith.

-You may either call the Front Office at 706-543-4338 or contact them via email to speak with one of the ministers to schedule a baptism during one of our worship services.
+You may contact the church office by phone at 706-543-4338 or email to speak with one of the ministers to schedule a baptism during one of our worship services.

 What does baptism signify?

 The following list is taken from the Book of Order W-2.3004

 - the washing away of sin

 - putting on the fresh garment of Christ

 - being sealed by God’s Spirit